This is a guest post by Angela Auldridge, who is a mom and an advocate for her son who has the SCN2a gene mutation.

-My distaste for Facebook hit an all time high when our son Mark was diagnosed with autism.
+My distaste for Facebook hit an all time high when our son Mark received his autism diagnosis.

-My heart was broken too many times by seeing my friend’s little ones reach those wonderful milestones, while our son continued to miss them.
+It was heartbreaking to see my friend’s little ones reach those wonderful milestones, while our son did not.

 Then came the phone call.
 Our genetic counselor from Kennedy Krieger in Baltimore, MD had the results back of the Whole Exome Sequencing, which is a genetic test that looks for mutations that could be responsible for symptoms and disorders.